dotnet/AspNetDocs/aspnet/SameSite/owin-samesite.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

-SameSite is an [IETF](https://ietf.org/about/) draft designed to provide some protection against cross-site request forgery (CSRF) attacks.
+`SameSite` is an [IETF](https://ietf.org/about/) draft designed to provide some protection against cross-site request forgery (CSRF) attacks.
 The [SameSite 2019 draft](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00):

 * Treats cookies as `SameSite=Lax` by default.
 * States cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`.

 `Lax` works for most app cookies.
 Some forms of authentication like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) default to POST based redirects.
-The POST based redirects trigger the SameSite browser protections, so SameSite is disabled for these components.
+The POST based redirects trigger the `SameSite` browser protections, so `SameSite` is disabled for these components.
 Most [OAuth](https://oauth.net/) logins aren't affected due to differences in how the request flows.
-All other components do **not** set SameSite by default and use the clients default behavior (old or new).
+All other components do **not** set `SameSite` by default and use the clients default behavior (old or new).

 The `None` parameter causes compatibility problems with clients that implemented the prior [2016 draft standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07) (for example, iOS 12).
 See [Supporting older browsers](#sob) in this document.

-Each OWIN component that emits cookies needs to decide if SameSite is appropriate.
+Each OWIN component that emits cookies needs to decide if `SameSite` is appropriate.

 For the ASP.NET 4.x version of this article, see <xref:samesite/system-web-samesite>.

 ## API usage with SameSite

+`Microsoft.Owin` has its own `SameSite` implementation:

+* That is not directly dependent on the one in `System.Web`.
+* It works on all versions targetable by the packages of .NET 4.5 and later.
+* Only the [SystemWebCookieManager](https://github.com/aspnet/AspNetKatana/blob/dev/src/Microsoft.Owin.Host.SystemWeb/SystemWebCookieManager.cs) component directly interacts with the `System.Web` `HttpCookie` class.
+* It depends on the .NET 4.7.2 `System.Web` APIs to enable `SameSite` support, and the patches to change the behavior.

+The reasons to use `SystemWebCookieManager` are outlined in [OWIN and System.Web response cookie integration issues](https://github.com/aspnet/AspNetKatana/wiki/System.Web-response-cookie-integration-issues). `SystemWebCookieManager` is recommended when running on `System.Web`.
+Katana can also run on <xref:System.Net.HttpListener>.

-The following code sets SameSite to `Lax`:
+The following code sets `SameSite` to `Lax`:

 ```csharp
 owinContext.Response.Cookies.Append("My Key", "My Value", new CookieOptions()